aupc2061/metaenv/README.md

 # SchemaOpt OpenEnv

 SchemaOpt is an OpenEnv environment for workload-adaptive warehouse optimization.
-Agents interact with real DuckDB workloads, propose derived objects, and are scored on correctness-gated performance improvement under realistic budgets.
+Agents do not rewrite workload SQL directly; they shape the physical layer by creating, modifying, and dropping derived objects that the router can use to accelerate real DuckDB workloads under storage, refresh, and step budgets.

-## What this environment is
+## What This Environment Is

-SchemaOpt is a multi-step optimization environment for analytical data workloads.
+SchemaOpt models a practical warehouse-tuning loop rather than a single SQL-generation task.
 In each episode, the agent:

-- inspects clustered workload structure
+- inspects workload clusters and table statistics
-- creates, modifies, or drops derived objects such as aggregate materializations and denormalized tables
+- creates or adjusts derived objects such as aggregate materializations and denormalized tables
 - benchmarks routed rewrites against the baseline workload
-- submits a final solution under storage, refresh, and step budgets
+- submits a final solution before budgets are exhausted

-The environment is designed to model a realistic warehouse-tuning loop rather than a single SQL-generation task.
-The agent does not rewrite workload SQL directly.
-Instead, it changes the physical schema available to the query router and is judged on correctness-gated performance gains.
+The environment scores both correctness and performance.
+A rewrite only counts when the rewritten query returns the same results as the baseline query.

 ## Quick Start

-### 1. Run locally
+### Run Locally

 ```bash
 pip install -r requirements.txt
 uvicorn server.app:app --host 0.0.0.0 --port 8000
 ```

-### 2. Smoke test
+### Smoke Test

 ```bash
 curl http://localhost:8000/tasks
 curl -X POST http://localhost:8000/reset -H "Content-Type: application/json" -d '{}'
 ```

-### 3. Run inference
+### Run Inference

 ```bash
 python inference.py --tasks schemaopt_easy_hiring_pipeline,schemaopt_medium_campaign_performance,schemaopt_hard_mobile_revenue_ops
 ```

-## How to run it
+## How It Runs

-### Local server
+### Local Server

 ```bash
 pip install -r requirements.txt
 uvicorn server.app:app --host 0.0.0.0 --port 8000
 ```

-### Local inference runner
+### Local Inference Runner

 ```bash
 python inference.py --task-id schemaopt_easy_hiring_pipeline --model-name gpt-5.4-mini